markcampanelli/hands-on-learning/README.md

 > I imagine there is another way.

 To really learn, many kids need to build things, experiment, break things, play rough, and challenge themselves and their peers through both competition and cooperation.

 This is particularly true for boys, who are incresingly "checking out" of zombified contemporary schooling.
+And while girls generally "adapt" better to the current schooling environment, they are nevertheless plagued with low self-esteem and rampant social pathologies.

 Kids learn best by doing, not by sitting and memorizing "standards content" or taking endless "competency assessments".
 The teachers are the external guiding presence in this exploration, and they include parents, community members, and even other kids.

-Think of a shop class lasting several hours each day, rather than one 40-minute period each day for one 6-week elective during one whole school year.
+Think of a shop class or design studio lasting several hours each day, rather than one 40-minute period each day for one 6-week elective during one whole school year.

 Think of a teacher facillitating the break down of projects into teams of students, with individualized tasks for each student on each team.
 The teacher also pulls in